-Amber is a regular public lecturer and has spoken at a wide range of institutions including the National Gallery, Tate Britain, BAFTA, British Museum, British Film Institute, Wellcome Collection, British Library, Institute for Contemporary Arts, Fashion & Textile Museum, National Maritime Museum, Science Museum, SHOWstudio, Stylist Live, the Institute of Historical Research, Cheltenham Literature Festival & the Royal Academy of Arts.
+Amber is a regular public lecturer and has spoken at a wide range of institutions including the National Gallery, Tate Britain, BAFTA, British Museum, British Film Institute, The National Archives, Wellcome Collection, British Library, Institute for Contemporary Arts, Fashion & Textile Museum, National Maritime Museum, Science Museum, Museum of the Home, SHOWstudio, Stylist Live, the Institute of Historical Research, Cheltenham Literature Festival & the Royal Academy of Arts.

 She has programmed and hosted events for the Design Museum and she has a long-standing relationship with the V&A where she is regularly asked to run ‘in conversation’ talks.
 She has interviewed design luminaries from the Royal College of Art to Savile Row, and is a seasoned host of panel discussions.
 International speaking events include Fashion Forward Dubai, INSTART studio in Hangzhou, the Fashion for Action conference in Kyiv, Dallas Museum of Art and the National Gallery of Victoria in Melbourne.